 Understanding the Role of A Records in DNS

-The Domain Name System is often described as the internet's phonebook.
-It translates domain names like example.com into IP addresses such as 93.184.216.34.
-Among various DNS record types, the A record is specifically designed to link a hostname to an IPv4 address.
+Think of the Domain Name System like the internet's phonebook.
+It converts domain names like example.com into IP addresses such as 93.184.216.34.
+The A record specifically handles mapping hostnames to IPv4 addresses.

 Technical Structure of an A Record

-Example of an A record in zone file format:
+Here's what an A record looks like in zone file format:

 www.example.com.
 3600 IN A 192.0.2.1